-Cost/Benefit Baseline (B) Alternative (A) Increment (A-B) resources.
-They will facilitate workshops, and seminars, training, stakeholder conferences, etc. Global Benefits Although ecotourism has become a popular objective of governments and private enterprises around the world it is seldom truly sustainable and is often referred to as a 'double-edged' sword because of the additional impacts that it can create to the ecosystems upon which it depends and purports to support.
+Cost/Benefit Baseline (B) Alternative (A) Increment (A-B) stakeholder conferences, etc. Global Benefits Although ecotourism has become a popular objective of governments and private enterprises around the world it is seldom truly sustainable and is often referred to as a 'double-edged' sword because of the additional impacts that it can create to the ecosystems upon which it depends and purports to support.
 There is a growing and urgent need for more appropriate national management approaches and policies for coastal tourism and its supportive activities (construction, infrastructure development, fishing, agriculture, etc.).
 Current national institutional and management structures are fragmented and there capacity to perform individual institutional mandates is highly constrained.
 Proven management techniques and more specific options for pollution reduction and sustainable tourism development are a regional and global requirement and not just vital to the needs of the participating countries The partnerships with organisation such as WTO and other NGO groups will assist in the transfer and replication of reform practices and lessons.
 These practices and lessons will be highly replicable across the coastal nations of the world.
 The real benefits at the global level will also be apparent through a more effective and sustainable approach to management of coastal resources and ecosystems in line with sustainable development along a substantial stretch of African coastline, thus providing sustainable protection to important transboundary resources, habitats and species.
 The global incremental benefits of both the GEF and co-funding contributions will be realised through the development of more applicable and appropriate options for tourism management manifested through actual working demonstrations and proof at national levels of effective reforms to policy, legislation and institutional structures and mandates.
 These will be available for other countries to use.
-Costs Gov'ts: \$13,619,920 TOTAL: \$13,619,920 Baseline: \$13,619,920 Incremental: \$3,676,409 TOTAL: \$17,296,329 GEF = \$300,000 CO-FUNDS = \$3,376,409 Gov'ts \$2,796,409 Intergov/Multilaterals: \$130,000 Bilateral Donors: \$0 NGOs: \$450,000 Private Sector: \$0 TOTAL: \$3,676,409
+Costs Gov'ts: \$13,619,920 TOTAL: \$13,619,920 Baseline: \$13,619,920 Incremental: \$3,828,609 TOTAL: \$17,448,529 GEF = \$438,200 CO-FUNDS = \$3,390,409 Gov'ts \$2,810,409 Intergov/Multilaterals: \$130,000 Bilateral Donors: \$0